Online Bachelor’s Degree in Early Childhood Education: Elementary Education and Special Education (MS & SPED/MM)

 - Online B.A.
 Early Childhood Education, STEAM Specialization

 - Online B.A.
 Early Childhood Education, Trauma Specialization

-Technology in Early Childhood Education
+Sample B.A.
+Early Childhood Education Courses

 - The California Preliminary Multiple Subject Teaching Credential qualifies candidates to teach in preschool, K-12 or in classes organized primarily for adults in self-contained classrooms.